ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/em0gi/CVE-2025-27840](https://github.com/em0gi/CVE-2025-27840) :  ![starts](https://img.shields.io/github/stars/em0gi/CVE-2025-27840.svg) ![forks](https://img.shields.io/github/forks/em0gi/CVE-2025-27840.svg)

 ## CVE-2025-27636
- Bypass/Injection vulnerability in Apache Camel-Bean component under particular conditions.
+ Bypass/Injection vulnerability in Apache Camel components under particular conditions.

 This issue affects Apache Camel: from 4.10.0 through = 4.10.1, from 4.8.0 through = 4.8.4, from 3.10.0 through = 3.22.3.

 Users are recommended to upgrade to version 4.10.2 for 4.10.x LTS, 4.8.5 for 4.8.x LTS and 3.22.4 for 3.x releases.

-This vulnerability is only present in the following situation.
-The user is using one of the following HTTP Servers via one the of the following Camel components
+This vulnerability is present in Camel's default incoming header filter, that allows an attacker to include Camel specific

+headers that for some Camel components can alter the behaviours such as the camel-bean component, to call another method

+on the bean, than was coded in the application.
+In the camel-jms component, then a mallicous header can be used to send

+the message to another queue (on the same broker) than was coded in the application.

+The attacker would need to inject custom headers, such as HTTP protocols.
+So if you have Camel applications that are

+directly connected to the internet via HTTP, then an attacker could include malicious HTTP headers in the HTTP requests

+that are send to the Camel application.

+All the known Camel HTTP component such as camel-servlet, camel-jetty, camel-undertow, camel-platform-http, and camel-netty-http would be vulnerable out of the box.

+In these conditions an attacker could be able to forge a Camel header name and make the bean component invoking other methods in the same bean.

+In terms of usage of the default header filter strategy the list of components using that is:

+  *  camel-activemq
+  *  camel-activemq6
+  *  camel-amqp
+  *  camel-aws2-sqs
+  *  camel-azure-servicebus
+  *  camel-cxf-rest
+  *  camel-cxf-soap
-  *  camel-servlet
+  *  camel-http
   *  camel-jetty
+  *  camel-jms
+  *  camel-kafka
+  *  camel-knative
+  *  camel-mail
+  *  camel-nats
+  *  camel-netty-http
+  *  camel-platform-http
+  *  camel-rest
+  *  camel-sjms
+  *  camel-spring-rabbitmq
+  *  camel-stomp
+  *  camel-tahu
   *  camel-undertow
-  *  camel-platform-http
-  *  camel-netty-http
+  *  camel-xmpp

-and in the route, the exchange will be routed to a camel-bean producer.
-So ONLY camel-bean component is affected.
-In particular:

-  *  The bean invocation (is only affected if you use any of the above together with camel-bean component).

-  *  The bean that can be called, has more than 1 method implemented.
-In these conditions an attacker could be able to forge a Camel header name and make the bean component invoking other methods in the same bean.

 The vulnerability arises due to a bug in the default filtering mechanism that only blocks headers starting with "Camel", "camel", or "org.apache.camel.".